casimir10/ATM-Simulation/README.md

 transaction.
 Also tracks the term of CD accounts

 This was an exercise in utilizing a modern Java programming approach to completing an ATM.

-Splitting functions into seperate classes which rely on one another, while using a interface for methods necessary for multiple classes
+The following techniques were utilized:

 - Seperating functions into repsective objects which communicate
 - Using an interface for shared methods
 - Taking advantage of immutable/final variables and abstraction